 Tooth Decay in Children

 Tooth decay is the most common chronic childhood disease in America.
-Half of all first-graders and more than 80% of 17-year-olds have tooth cavities.
+Half of all first-graders and over 80% of 17-year-olds have tooth cavities.

-Pediatric dentistry is extremely important to help children and adolescents establish healthy mouths early for a lifetime of smiles.
+Pediatric dentistry is extremely important for helping children and adolescents establish healthy mouths early on for a lifetime of smiles.
 As a family dentist, Dr. Petkevis provides comprehensive treatment for children to prevent and treat tooth cavities.

 Dental Cavities FAQs